heavyind/vue-trans/README.md

 ### Using with `{ mixin: false }`

 When you set `{ mixin: true }`, a global mixin is used to attach the `$trans` property to each of your Vue components.
 It is convenient, but set to `false` by default because this package intends to make no assumptions about your code.
-If you prefer not to use it, you may include them mixin on a per-component basis:
+If you prefer not to use it, you may include the mixin on a per-component basis:

 ```
 import { createTransMixin } from "@heavyind/vue-trans";